Kacper-Pietkun/Speech-to-face/src/models/README.md

 - **Model input:** spectrogram calculated from a 6 seconds audio file representing person's speech (using stft from librosa library)
 - **Model output:** 4096-D feature vector of the face (voice encoder tries to learn to generate face embedding of the person given speech of that person).

+Note: In this repository you can also use Audio Spectrogram Transformer as VoiceEncoder.
+It does not have its own file, because it is automatically downloaded from the Hugging Face repository in a training script.

 # Face Decoder
 Architecture is based on a [Synthesizing Normalized Faces from Facial Identity Features](https://arxiv.org/abs/1701.04851) paper.